Jenna McCormick

-Jenna McCormick (born 7 September 1994) is a professional Australian sportswoman who plays soccer for Danish Elitedivisionen club AGF Fodbold and has played Australian rules football for the Adelaide Football Club in the AFL Women's (AFLW) competition.
+Jenna McCormick (born 7 September 1994) is a professional Australian sportswoman who last played soccer for Australian A-League Women's club Brisbane Roar and has played Australian rules football for the Adelaide Football Club in the AFL Women's (AFLW) competition.

 Early life

 McCormick was born and raised in Mount Gambier, South Australia, before moving to Adelaide in 2011.
 She played junior soccer for Blue Lake SC in Mount Gambier.
 In Mount Gambier, Jenna attended Tenison Woods College and in Adelaide, McCormick attended Walford Anglican School for Girls and played soccer, cricket and Australian rules football at high levels.

-Football career
+Soccer career

 McCormick made her debut in the W-League for Adelaide United in December 2012 in a loss to Melbourne Victory.
 She usually plays as a midfielder, but was used as a defender by Adelaide in the 2013–14 W-League.
 McCormick was included in an Australian Schoolgirls team to tour South America in 2013, and was named player of the tournament.

 McCormick joined Canberra United Football Club in 2015.
 In 2016, she moved to Iceland to play for Stjarnan in the Úrvalsdeild; making her debut as a substitute in a win over Selfoss.
 Jenna returned to Canberra United for the 2016–17 season.

 In July 2017, McCormick signed to play the second half of the 2017 season with Medkila IL in the Toppserien, the top tier of women's soccer in Norway.

-In September 2017, McCormick committed to return to Adelaide United for the 2017–18 W-League season.
+In September 2017, McCormick committed to returning to Adelaide United for the 2017–18 W-League season.

 In October 2018, McCormick signed to play for Brisbane Roar for the 2018–19 W-League season.

 In October 2019, McCormick quit AFLW and joined Melbourne Victory FC on a one-year deal.

-In November 2019, McCormick made her debut for the National team - the Matilda's.
+In November 2019, McCormick made her debut for the National team – the Matilda's.
 She was in the starting XI in a Friendly against Chile.
 The Matilda's won the match 2–1.

 In July 2020, McCormick inked a deal with Spanish club Real Betis based in Seville on a two-year deal.
-Only five months later, it was announced that Real Betis and McCormick mutually agreed to terminate her contract, having played only game.
+Only five months later, it was announced that Real Betis and McCormick mutually agreed to terminate her contract, having played only one game.

 A week after being released by Real Betis, McCormick signed with Melbourne City.

 In August 2021, McCormick joined Danish club AGF Fodbold.
 Playing 25 games overall, 20 in the Danish Women's League and 5 in the Danish Women's Cup.

-September 2022 saw McCormick rejoin Adelaide United for the 2022/2023 A-League season.
+September 2022 saw McCormick rejoin Adelaide United for the 2022–23 A-League Women season.
 This club is where her professional career began.

+In August 2023, McCormick returned to Brisbane Roar.
+At the end of the season, in September 2024, the club updated that McCormick had departed.